bobsub218/How-to-launch-a-project-on-polkadot-Tutorial/Tutorial.md

 The basic tools set for the development of the polkadot parachain consists of:
 * SUBSTRATE (newest version)
 * SOURCE CODE POLKADOT
-* WASM INTERPRETER AND WASM COMPILER
+* WASM INTERPRETER AND WASM COMPILER (https://github.com/paritytech/wasmi)
-* ROCOCÒ
+* ROCOCO

 The first step for development is to set the version of the Substrate framework.